 I am currently a Content & Curation Scientist at the genotyping company, 23andMe, where I work on the Ancestry team.

-In my former life, I did a PhD neuroscience student at UCSF.
+In my former life, I was a PhD neuroscience student at UCSF.

 I’ve recorded, written, produced, or co-produced over 20 podcasts covering topics ranging from the origins of life on earth, Ebola’s hiding place, and the strange link between our immune health and parasites, to emerging treatments for debilitating neurological diseases.
 Featured content is on my home page!